reactjs/fi.react.dev/src/content/reference/react-dom/components/input.md

 ---

-### I'm getting an error: "A component is changing an uncontrolled input to be controlled" {/*im-getting-an-error-a-component-is-changing-an-uncontrolled-input-to-be-controlled*/}
+### Saan virheen: "A component is changing an uncontrolled input to be controlled" {/*im-getting-an-error-a-component-is-changing-an-uncontrolled-input-to-be-controlled*/}

 If you provide a `value` to the component, it must remain a string throughout its lifetime.